 \section{Acknowledgments}

 We thank James Gardner, Sander Vermeulen, Ian MacMillan, Isaac Legred, Luis Lehner, Will Farr, Jacob Golomb, and Max Isi for thoughtful discussions on the research and helpful comments on the manuscript.
 EP was supported by NSF Grant PHY-2309200.
 KC acknowledges support from the Department of Energy under award number DE-SC0023101.
-LM acknowledges support from the 2024 Alfred P. Sloan foundation fellowship and NSF grants PHY-1733907 and PHY-2309268.
+LM acknowledges support from the 2024 Alfred P. Sloan foundation fellowship and NSF grants PHY-2317110 and PHY-2309268, respectively for the Institute of Quantum Information and Matter Physics Frontier Center and for the Cosmic Explorer optical design project.
 The authors are grateful for computational resources provided by the LIGO Laboratory and supported by National Science Foundation Grants PHY-0757058 and PHY-0823459.

 This analysis was built utilizing {\sc NumPyro}~\citep{phan2019composable, bingham2019pyro} and {\sc JAX}~\citep{jax2018github} for the inference calculation and data analysis.
 We leverage {\tt \sc AstroPy}~\cite{astropy:2013, astropy:2018, astropy:2022} and {\tt \sc SciPy}~\cite{Hunter:2007} for additional calculations, and {\tt \sc corner}~\cite{corner} and {\tt \sc arViz}~\cite{arviz_2019} for plotting purposes.
 The code to replicate the results presented here is available at \url{https://github.com/ethanpayne42/GWPhotonCounting}.